 Mary Jaharis Center Announces Grants for 2022–2023

-The Mary Jaharis Center is pleased the winners of its 2022–2023 grant competition.
+The Mary Jaharis Center is pleased to announce the winners of its 2022–2023 grant competition.

 The Mary Jaharis Center awarded its first Co-Funding Grant to Dr. Sharon E. J. Gerstel, Director, UCLA Stavros Niarchos Foundation Center for the Study of Hellenic Culture, for the one-day conference “Byzantium and the Generation of the 1930s,” co-organized by Dr. Dimitris Krallis, Director, SNF Centre for Hellenic Studies.
 The conference will consider the role Byzantium played in the imagination of Greek writers and painters of the 1930s and explore the intersection of Byzantium with modern Greece.